A Compositional Framework for Passive Linear Networks: Open circuits and their semantics

-\begin{proof} This is just a matter of remembering the terminology: recall that an $\F^+$-graph is a graph whose edges are labelled with elements of $\F^+$, our chosen set of positive elements in the field $\F$. \end{proof}

-This suggests that circuits should be morphisms in a decorated cospan category.
-Indeed, we can show that the map taking a finite set $N$ to the set of $\F^+$-graphs with set $N$ of nodes in fact forms a lax symmetric monoidal functor.
-This allows us to apply Lemma \ref{lemma:fcospans} to construct a category of circuits.
+This suggests that open circuits should be morphisms in a decorated cospan category.
+Indeed, we now prove that the map taking a finite set $N$ to the set of passive linear circuits with set $N$ of nodes is a lax symmetric monoidal functor.
+This allows us to apply Lemma \ref{lemma:decorated_cospans} to construct a category of circuits.